 Since your implant attaches directly to the jaw, you must have the right amount of bone to support the implant.
 In some cases, the bone may have deteriorated too much to make the implant successful.
 In other cases, bone grafts may give the post the foundation it needs.

 To find out if your bone can support an implant, schedule a consultation at our office.
 We'll give you dental and radiographic exams to evaluate your teeth and bone structure, and then discuss your dental needs, history and concerns.
-Dr. William Tyler has advanced training, years of surgical experience, and can offer the entire implant process in-house.
+Our doctors have years of advanced training, years of surgical experience, and can offer the entire implant process in-house.